This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 I don’t mind waking up at 4.30am to catch the sunrise, yes the sun pokes its head up early in this neck of the woods, but when you get treated to a sight like this it’s worth the effort.

 I took this photo of the pretty pinks and clouds over the valley and the Gold Coast Hinterland from the elevated position back up near the main restaurant.

 Apparently, Bellbird Lookout is a top spot for sunrise, but that would mean getting up extra early!

-If you’re looking for a quick getaway to the Gold Coast Hinterland and getting off the coast or out of Brisbane, consider Binna Burra Lodge your ticket to serenity and bonding time as a family or as a couple.
+If you’re looking for a quick getaway to the Gold Coast Hinterland in Queensland and getting off the coast, or simply out of Brisbane – consider Binna Burra Lodge your ticket to serenity and bonding time as a family or as a couple.

-Activities – there’s a range of activities to suit parents and kids from bushwalking to abseiling, archery, massages, flying fox, campfire nights, spotlight walks and much more!
+There’s a range of activities at Binna Burra to suit parents and kids from bushwalking to abseiling, archery, massages, flying fox, campfire nights, spotlight walks, and much more!

 We can all do with escaping to nature and unplugging once in a while.